jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 2.0.8 ##
+* Can now specify which side to put fret labels in Finder results
+* Prompt to save instrument/tuning when exiting Finders
+* Can now run multiple instances as long as they're using different config files
+* Fixed bug with double-clicking to edit diagram
+* Fixed bug with adding bottom marks not using bottom mark style in editor
+* Code cleanup and miscellaneous bug fixes

 ## 2.0.7 ##
 * Improved compatibility when copying a diagram to the clipboard
-* Added drag/drop functionality for managing digrams in the library
+* Added drag/drop functionality for managing diagrams in the library
 * Added drag/drop of diagrams directly into external apps
 * Added "Enhanced Copy And Drag" option to improve copy/drag compatibility with external apps